Working smarter to minimise blood and blood product wastage

-The National Blood Authority (NBA) is involved in a number of initiatives to engage with, educate and support health providers on important issues such as improving inventory management and minimising wastage of blood and blood products by showcasing best practice in the sector through
+The NBA is involved in a number of initiatives to engage with, educate and support health providers on important issues such as improving inventory management, minimising wastage of blood and blood products and implementing the NSQHS Blood Management Standard by showcasing best practice in the sector through:

-• an educating presence at conferences with booths, workshops and sponsoring speakers,
+- an educating presence at conferences with booths, workshops and sponsoring speakers, and

-These graphs provide a snapshot of quarterly national red blood cells and platelets wastage in Australia over time.
-While hard work is reducing the wastage rate, the 2014/2015 financial year saw approximately 26,000 voluntary donations discarded.
+The public release of high-level summary discard data by health provider enhances transparency and accountability.
+These graphs provide a snapshot of national red blood cells and platelets discards in Australia over time.
+While hard work is reducing the wastage rate, the 2020-21 financial year saw approximately 10,237 red blood cell donations discarded at a cost of over $3.9M.
 The graphs show the rate of Discards as a Percentage of Issues (DAPI).

 For more information